GoogleCloudPlatform/cloud-code-intellij/README.md

 <img src="docs/images/sb-hello-world-project.png" alt="opened Spring Boot hello world project" width="500"/>

-This project is a very simple web application created with [the popular Spring Boot framework](https://spring.io/projects/spring-boot).
+This project is a simple web application created with [the popular Spring Boot framework](https://spring.io/projects/spring-boot).
 It uses the [Jib Maven plugin](https://github.com/GoogleContainerTools/jib) to build a container image for the project, without needing to create a Dockerfile.

 Once the project loads, the plugin will detect the Skaffold configuration and prompt to create the Kubernetes targets.
 The notification shows: